aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades/vsphere-and-cloudstack-upgrades.md

 Download the [latest or target EKS Anywhere release](https://github.com/aws/eks-anywhere/releases/) and run `eksctl anywhere upgrade cluster` command to upgrade a cluster to a specific EKS Anywhere version.

 **Skipping Amazon EKS Anywhere minor versions during cluster upgrade (such as going from v0.14 directly to v0.16) is NOT allowed.** EKS Anywhere team performs regular upgrade reliability testing for sequential version upgrade (e.g. going from version 0.14 to 0.15, then from version 0.15 to 0.16), but we do not perform testing on non-sequential upgrade path (e.g. going from version 0.14 directly to 0.16).
 You should not skip minor versions during cluster upgrade.
 However, you can choose to skip patch versions.

+{{% alert title="Important" color="warning" %}}

+We provide a maximum skew version support of one EKS Anywhere minor version for management and workload clusters.
+This means that we support the management cluster being one EKS Anywhere minor version newer than the workload clusters (such as v0.15 for workload clusters if the management cluster is at v0.16).
+In the event that you want to upgrade your management cluster to a version that does not satisfy this condition, we recommend upgrading the workload cluster's EKS Anywhere version first, followed by upgrading to your desired EKS Anywhere version for the management cluster.

+{{% /alert %}}

 ### Kubernetes Minor Version Upgrades